 There is a one-way, ADA-compliant accessible trail that leaves from the parking area on the east side of Cedar Grove Road.
 The three-foot wide, crushed gravel trail enters to woods, winds along an old stonewall, and before ending at a trail junction after 0.25 miles.

 A perimeter loop trail extends from the parking lot and follows the original Cross Road continuing on to an original rangeway.
 The trail then intersects with the Common Road, a discontinued town road before looping back to the west across a town-owned woodlot.

-The trail system also includes a trail that arcs through a long slope dropping from east to west through a hardwood stand that extends above an old stone wall.
-This stone wall, the Cross Road and the old Range Way all hint at the mid 18th century settlement of the original community of Pownalborough, established in 1761 and overseen by the Kennebec Proprietors, as part of Lincoln County—then part of the Royal Massachusetts Bay Colony.
+The trail system also includes a trail that arcs towards the Kennebec River through a hardwood stand that extends above an old stone wall.
+This stone wall, the Cross Road, and the old Rangeway all hint at the mid 18th century settlement of the original community of Pownalborough, established in 1761 and overseen by the Kennebec Proprietors, as part of Lincoln County—then part of the Royal Massachusetts Bay Colony.
 They comprise part of the physical evidence documenting the settlement, transportation routes and the history of what is now the Town of Dresden.
 The old dirt road in front of the Pownalborough Court House leads to the Goodwin family cemetery and the short but scenic “Nature Trail” that leads to the banks of the Kennebec River below the court house.

 Trail maps can be picked up from the kiosk at the parking area.